Volodymyr Zelenskyy: Entertainment career

 In August 2014, Zelenskyy spoke out against the intention of the Ukrainian Ministry of Culture to ban Russian artists from Ukraine.
-Since 2015, Ukraine has banned Russian artists and other Russian works of culture from entering Ukraine.
-In 2018, the romantic comedy Love in the Big City 2 starring Zelenskyy was banned in Ukraine.
+Since 2015, Ukraine has banned some Russian artists and Russian media and art from entering Ukraine.
+In 2018, the romantic comedy Love in the Big City 2 starring Zelenskyy was banned in Ukraine due to the film not following the Law of Ukraine "On Cinematography", as it included a blacklisted Russian actor.

-After the Ukrainian media had reported that during the Russo-Ukrainian War Zelenskyy's Kvartal 95 had donated ₴1 million to the Ukrainian army, some Russian politicians and artists petitioned for a ban on his works in Russia.
-Once again, Zelenskyy spoke out against the intention of the Ukrainian Ministry of Culture to ban Russian artists from Ukraine.

 In 2015, Zelenskyy became the star of the television series Servant of the People, where he played the role of the president of Ukraine.
-In the series, Zelenskyy's character was a high-school history teacher in his 30s who won the presidential election after a viral video showed him ranting against government corruption in Ukraine.

-The comedy series Svaty ("In-laws"), in which Zelenskyy appeared, was banned in Ukraine in 2017, but unbanned in March 2019.
+In the series, Zelenskyy's character was a high-school history teacher in his 30s who won the presidential election after a viral video showed him ranting against the government corruption in Ukraine.
+The comedy series Svaty ("In-laws"), which Zelenskyy co-produced, was banned in Ukraine in 2017, but unbanned in March 2019.

+In 2016, while he was serving as the artistic director of Kvartal 95, Zelenskyy was a co-presenter of the Teletriumph Awards, the national television awards of Ukraine, alongside Masha Efrosynina.
+Teletriumph 2016 was held at Freedom Hall, and was not televised.
+He also had to leave the stage to accept his own award that night.
+However, the television channel that Kvartal 95 had been associated with, Inter, and their parent company Inter Media Group, boycotted the event and did not participate in the nomination process due to disputes within the Ukrainian television industry and the awards organizers.
+Zelenskyy reportedly delivered a biting punchline about the boycott.
+The president of Inter Media Group then circulated a press release in response.

 Zelenskyy worked mostly in Russian-language productions.
-His first role in the Ukrainian language was the romantic comedy I, You, He, She, which appeared on the screens of Ukraine in December 2018.
+His first role in the Ukrainian language was the romantic comedy I, You, He, She, which was released in Ukraine in December 2018.
 The first version of the script was written in Ukrainian but was translated into Russian for the Lithuanian actress Agnė Grudytė.
 Later, the movie was dubbed into Ukrainian.